Jane Eyre

 100

-Jane starts out in the novel as a child in Gateshead where she is abused by various people of the Reed household as she matures due to the time jump later on in the novel she comes to realize she is also manipulated by multiple people before being with Mr Rochester name one of the people Jane was either abused or manipulated by as a child or adult
+Jane starts out in the novel as a child in Gateshead where she is abused by various people of the Reed household.
+As she matures due to the time jump later on in the novel she also comes to realize she is manipulated by multiple people before marrying Mr Rochester at the end of novel.
+Name one of the people Jane was either abused or manipulated by as a child or adult

 There is multiple right answers but a few of the correct answers include John Reed for his cruelty , Mrs Reed for partially destroying her life and lying to her uncle before Adult Jane forgives her for her childhood, Eliza and Georgiana Reed both think of Jane as below them due to their selfishness.
 Ms Abbott unkindly treating Jane.
 Mr Brocklehurst , Miss Scatchard , Past Rochester, Bertha, Grace Pool , St John Rivers